 - How has content affected your company’s growth so far?
 How much traffic, leads, and revenue has content helped you acquire?

-- How much are you spending already in content?
+- How much are you already spending?
 What’s the ROI?

 - If you work with freelance writers, how is the communication with them?
 How could it be improved?